BrenoFariasdaSilva/University/README.md

 ## Setup

-### Clone without Submodule
+### Clone without Submodules

-In order to clone this repository without the submodule (Worked-Example-Miner), you can use the following command:
+In order to clone this repository without the submodules (DataBase, Research-Methodology, Scientific Research, Simpsons-Family-Recognizer, TextSync, Worked-Example-Miner), you can use the following command:

 ```bash
 git clone https://github.com/BrenoFariasdaSilva/University.git